ahmadalrasheed/reading-notes201/class-11.md

 >***Getting other sites to link to you is just as important as on-page techniques.
 Search engines help determine how to rank your site by looking at the number of other sites that link to yours.***

 >***They are particularly interested in sites whose content is related to yours.
-For example, if you were running a website that sold fish bait, then a link from a hairdresser is not likely to be considered as relevant as one from an angling community***
+For example, if you were running a website that sold fish bait, then a link from a hairdresser is not likely to be considered as relevant as one from an angling community,and this is the third technique***